chrisjsewell/ipypublish/README.md

 	./run_nbconvert.sh -b bibliographies/example.bib -l logos/logo_example.png notebooks/Example.ipynb

-If a folder is input, then the .ipynb files it contains are processed and combined in 'natural' sorted order, i.e. 2_name.ipynb before 10_name.ipynb
+If a folder is input, then the .ipynb files it contains are processed and combined in 'natural' sorted order, i.e. 2_name.ipynb before 10_name.ipynb.
+By default, notebooks beginning '_' are ignored.

 Currently, three output converters are availiable out-the-box (in the nbconvert/scripts folder):